zhaaaa7/javascript/project/recipe/README.md

 ### spinner
-1. spinner is inserted as the first child of the `parent` element
+1. spinner is inserted as the first child of the `parent` element -- `afterBegin`
+2. in css file, it is a infinite animation of rotation
 ```javascript
 export const renderLoader = parent => {
     const loader=`